anchore/enterprise-docs/content/docs/overview/reports/_index.md

 Anchore Enterprise Reports is a new service introduced in v2.0.
 It aggregates data from Anchore Engine to provide insightful analytics and metrics for account-wide artifacts.
 The service employs GraphQL to expose a rich API for querying the aggregated data and metrics.

-> NOTE: This service captures a snapshot of the artifacts in Anchore Engine artifacts at a given point in time.
-The analytics and metrics are not in real time and may not reflect most up-to-date state reflected in Anchore Engine
+> NOTE: This service captures a snapshot of artifacts in Anchore Engine at a given point in time.
+Therefore analytics and metrics computed by the service are not in real time, and may not reflect most up-to-date state in Anchore Engine

 ### How it works